aospapp/aosp/external/pigweed/pw_build/docs.rst

 * ``capture_output``: Optional boolean.
 If true, script output is hidden unless the script fails with an error.
 Defaults to true.
-* ``stamp``: Optional variable indicating whether to automatically create a dummy output file for the script.
+* ``stamp``: Optional variable indicating whether to automatically create a placeholder output file for the script.
 This allows running scripts without specifying ``outputs``.
 If ``stamp`` is true, a generic output file is used.
 If ``stamp`` is a file path, that file is used as a stamp file.
 Like any output file, ``stamp`` must be in the build directory.
 Defaults to false.
-* ``directory``: Optional path.
-Change to this directory before executing the command.
-Paths in arguments may need to be adjusted.
 * ``environment``: Optional list of strings.
 Environment variables to set, passed as NAME=VALUE strings.
+* ``working_directory``: Optional file path.
+When provided the current working directory will be set to this location before the Python module or script is run.

 **Expressions**